olivialara/Case-Study-Fulcrum/README.md

 # 🎈 Data Visualizations for Fulcrum

 [Fulcrum](https://www.withfulcrum.com/) gives AI-Powered products to insurance brokerages.
-In this case study, \
-         I created some data visualizations for one of Fulcrum's current clients, POMS. \
+In this case study, I created some data visualizations for one of Fulcrum's current clients, POMS.
-         The data used to generate these visualizations are completely random and only \
-         used for visualization purposes.")
+The data used to generate these visualizations are completely random and only used for visualization purposes.

 <!-- [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/) -->